 A crucial part of transitioning to an assisted senior living community in Georgia is finding your loved one’s perfect community.
 You should ask your parent or loved one what they are looking for in a community.

 - Specific activity/group offered?

-Taking the time for this initial research is essential, as communities have different approaches to care and amenities.
-You want to make sure you are finding a community that meets all of your loved one’s requirements while providing the highest level of care possible.
+Taking this initial research time is essential, as communities have different approaches to care and amenities.
+You want to make sure you find a community that meets all of your loved one’s needs and preferences while providing the highest level of care possible.